Skip to main content

 Method Set

-A method set is the Golang feature where the compiler knows the set of the methods available for a type and this set is created based on the method receiver type.
+A method set is a Golang feature.
+The compiler knows the set of methods for a type.
+This set is based on the method receiver type.

-Since a method receiver can be both a value or a pointer, the compiler decides the method set based on the variable type.
+A method receiver can be a value or a pointer.
+The compiler decides the method set from the variable type.

 Regular methods vs interface methods

-In case of regular methods, a T or T type can call a methods with T orT receiver.
-There is no restriction.
+For regular methods, a T or T type can call a method with a T orT receiver.
+No restriction applies.

 The restriction of T variable not being able to call methods of *T receiver applies only to interfaces.